tomek9226/django_rude_chatbot/README.md

   -d '{"message": "I feel like I had a really productive day today."}'

+Example Response

+{
-ply": "Oh, you 'feel' productive?
+  "reply": "Oh, you 'feel' productive?
 That's what people say right before they realize they achieved nothing of value.
 Go back to your nap."
 }